selango007/Crypto-Final-Project/README.md

 **Selected topic**

-The selected topic for the final project is Crypto Currency Price Forcasting
+The selected topic for the final project is Crypto Currency Price prediction for next 30 days.

 **Reason they selected the topic**

-I would like to help and predict the price forecasting of the top crypto coins to guide the investors with a predicted trend of the crypto prices.
+I would like to predict the Bitcoin price for the next 30 days based on the historical data available.
+Tyat way the investors would know when is the best time to invest in Bitcoin .

 **Description of the source of data**